yagnadeepxo/challenge/full-stack-challenge/README.md

 ### Evaluation Criteria
 1. **Functionality:** Completeness and correctness of the dashboard and portfolio features.
 2. **Code Quality:** Clean, well-documented, and maintainable code.
+This also includes:
+ - Regular git commits
 3. **Performance:** Efficient data fetching and rendering.
 4. **User Experience:** Responsive design and smooth interactions.
 5. **Blockchain Integration:** Correct and secure integration with the Web3 wallet and blockchain data.